Muhammad al-Yaqoubi

-Muhammad Abul Huda al-Yaqoubi (محمد أبو الهدى اليعقوبي; born 7 May 1963) is a Syrian Islamic scholar.
+Muhammad Abul Huda al-Yaqoubi (Note: محمد أبو الهدى اليعقوبي) (born 7 May 1963) is a Syrian Islamic scholar.
+A descendant of the Islamic prophet Muhammad, al-Yaqoubi is a follower of the Maliki and Hanafi schools of thought.

 He has opposed former Syrian president Bashar al-Assad and Islamic State leader Abu Bakr al-Baghdadi.

 Early life and background

 Al-Yaqoubi was born in Damascus, Syria.
-He comes from a family of Islamic scholars that traces its roots back to Morocco and has taught the Islamic sciences for centuries.
 His father, Ibrahim al-Yaqoubi (d.
 1985) was a scholar.
 His paternal grandfather Ismail Al-Yaqoubi (d.
 1960) was a scholar and Sufi master.
 His father's maternal uncle was Arabi al-Yaqoubi (d.
 1965), and his paternal uncle was Sharif al-Yaqoubi (d.
 1943).
 Amongst al-Yaqoubi's predecessors three have held the post of Maliki Imam at the Grand Umayyad Mosque of Damascus.

-Al-Yaqoubi is a descendant of the Islamic prophet Muhammad, tracing his lineage through Mawlay Idris II, (founder of the city of Fès), who was a descendant of Hasan ibn Ali, the grandson of Muhammad.
+Al-Yaqoubi is a descendant of Muhammad, tracing his lineage through Mawlay Idris II, who was a descendant of Hasan ibn Ali, the grandson of Muhammad.

 Education

 Al-Yaqoubi's father took care of his upbringing, and he was both his teacher and spiritual master.
 His father gave him several ijazah, or certificates of authority to teach, narrate and issue legal rulings under Islamic law.

-Al-Yaqoubi also received training from his father in Sufism, until he attained qualification as a murshid and the rank of a spiritual master in the Sufi tradition.
+Al-Yaqoubi also received training from his father in Sufism, until he attained qualification as a murshid (guide) of the Shadhili Order and the rank of a spiritual master in the Sufi tradition.

 Al-Yaqoubi has also received ijazat from prominent scholars of Syria including: the Maliki Mufti of Syria, Makki al-Kittani; the Hanafi Mufti of Syria, Muhammad Abul Yusr Abidin; Ali al-Boudaylimi al-Tilimsani of Algeria, Abdul Aziz Uyun al-Sud of Homs, and Salih al-Khatib.

 In 1987, al-Yaqoubi completed a degree in Arabic Literature at the University of Damascus within the Faculty of Islamic Law.
 He then studied philosophy for two years at the Beirut Arab University.